PopovaOlha/graphiql-app/README.md

     -   **ESLint** - a js linter for identifying and fixing code errors.
     -   **Prettier** - a code formatter.
     -   **husky** - running scripts before commits.
-    -   **lint-staged** - a tool used in conjunction with Git for running linters on staged files.

 ## Installation